hash-bang/angular-undobuffer/README.md

 1. Add `angular-undobuffer` as a module in your main `angular.module()` call.
 2. Include the service somewhere in your project by either loading the `angular-undobuffer.js` file or rolling into your minifier / webpack / concat process of choice.
 3. Provide access to the `undobuffer-worker.js` via `/js/undobuffer-worker.js` so it can load as a Web Worker.
+4. The worker requires [deep-diff](https://www.npmjs.com/package/deep-diff) exposes as `/js/deep-diff.js` so it must, likewise, be provided to the front-end browser.

 Example within a project